Subgraph Counting in Subquadratic Time for Bounded Degeneracy Graphs: Introduction

-\paragraph{The $6$-cycle:} It is well-known (from~\cite{AlYuZw97}) that linear-time orientation based methods hit an obstruction at $6$-cycles.
-Consider the oriented $6$-cycle in the left of \Fig{cycle6}.
-It is basically a ``triangle" of out-out wedges (as given by the red lines); indeed, one can show $6$-cycle counting in bounded degeneracy graphs is essentially equivalent to triangle counting in arbitrary graphs~\cite{BePaSe20,BePaSe21,BeGiLe+22}.
-That observation can be converted into an algorithm.
-Starting with $\vec{G}$, we create a new graph with edges (the red lines) corresponding to the ends of out-out wedges.
+It is well-known (from~\cite{AlYuZw97}) that linear-time orientation based methods hit an obstruction at $6$-cycles.
+Consider the oriented $6$-cycle in the left of \Fig{cycles}.
+It is basically a ``triangle'' of out-out wedges (as given by the red lines); indeed, one can show that $6$-cycle counting in bounded degeneracy graphs is essentially equivalent to triangle counting in arbitrary graphs~\cite{BePaSe20,BePaSe21,BeGiLe+22}.
+This observation can be converted into an algorithm, as was shown by GLSY~\cite{GiLeSh+23}.
+Starting with $\vec{G}$, we create a new graph with edges (the red lines) corresponding to the endpoints of out-out wedges.
 Since $\vec{G}$ has bounded outdegree, the number of edges in the new graph is $O(n)$.
 Every triangle in the new graph corresponds to a (directed) $6$-cycle homomorphism in $\vec{G}$.
 Triangle counting in the new graph can be done in $O(n^{1.41})$ time (or $n^{3/2}$ time using a combinatorial algorithm)~\cite{AlYuZw97}.
-(To get the subgraph count is more involed, but we can use existing methods for that~\cite{CuDeMa17}.)
+Getting the subgraph count is more involved, but we can use existing methods that reduce to homomorphism counting~\cite{CuDeMa17}.

 One can extend this idea more generally as follows.
 Let $\vec{H}$ be a directed pattern, a source is any vertex with no incoming arcs, and we define an intersection vertex as any vertex that can be ``reached'' by two different sources.